zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/bare-metal/2build.md

 It is assumed you have installed Arm Development Studio and configured your license.
 For full instructions see [here](/install-tools/armds/).

-Alternatively you can install [Arm Compiler for Embedded](/install-tools/armclang/) and [Arm Fixed Virtual Platforms](/install-tools/fm#fvp/) individually.
+Alternatively you can install [Arm Compiler for Embedded](/install-tools/armclang/) and [Arm Fixed Virtual Platforms (FVP)](/install-tools/fm#fvp/) individually.

+See [Prepare Docker image for Arm embedded development](/learning-paths/embedded/docker/) for an example Docker image.

-We shall use the `FVP_Base_Cortex-A73x2-A53x4` platform, which is a complex system, containing two processor clusters.
+We shall use the `FVP_Base_Cortex-A73x2-A53x4` platform, which is a complex FVP system, containing two processor clusters.

 ## "Hello World!"

 Let's start with a simple C program, and use the `armclang` compiler and `armlink` linker tools to compile and generate an executable image.

-In your command-line terminal, use your favorite editor, to create a new file called `hello_world.c` with the following contents:
+In your command-line terminal, use your favorite editor to create a new file called `hello_world.c` with the following contents:
 ```C
 #include <stdio.h>